terminusdb/terminusdb-tutorials/getting_started/javascript-client/lesson_1.md

 | 003         | (01274) 708080  | 139 Otley Road, Shipley       | BD18 2PT |
 | 004         | (0161) 532 7302 | 2 Ansdell Road, Stockport     | SK5 6SY  |

-If you want to learn more about how schemas work you can refer this [documentation](https://terminusdb.com/docs/v10.0/#/reference/reference-schema).
+Learn more about how schemas work by looking at the [Schema Reference Guide](https://terminusdb.com/docs/guides/reference-guides/schema).

-The schema that I created for the above tables will be something like this:
+The schema we create for the above tables will look something like this:

 ```javascript
 const address_schema = {